 Pinpointing the Cause

 Our technicians will concoct a moisture-map of your home.
 This is critical to the process and allows for quick discussion with about the drying process.
-It can also be used in making claims with the insurance company or suing a contractor who may have used inferior materials to build your home.
+It can also be used in making claims with the insurance company or using a contractor who may have used inferior materials to build your home.
 The map also shows how the water moved throughout the house, and where it stagnated.
 It also has a diagram of the drying equipment and shows how much each room was affected.
 This map is a tool for easy communication with insurers, technicians, project managers, and you as the homeowner.

 A Healthy Future

 The flooding could also be caused by water from fire department hoses, as they try to put out a fire in your home.
 In this case, we will dry the house, followed by fire damage clean up, to rid the house of any hazardous material left by the fire.
 They also usually offer mold damage remediation services to ensure that your home is clear of any harmful fungus.

 It’s unfortunate how a vast majority of times the roof maintenance of commercial buildings are ignored until there’s a significant issue, like a leak, or visible water stains on the ceiling.
 When an issue is finally noticed, most companies are surprised to discover they are going to being hit with a significant unplanned expense.
 Obviously, it’s better to catch small problems as they arise, that’s the reason knowledgeable commercial roofing contractors encourage property owners to put a regular roof maintenance program in place.